 “The process that students in the cohort have already been engaging in, the process of doing collaborative curriculum development, what a gift that is,” St. Clair said.
 “There is going to be so much learned from this, and I think we’re all going to take away a lot.”

-Registration for the Connecting Past and Present: Indigenous Storytelling workshop, taking place February 8, is now open.
+Registration for the Connecting Past and Present through Indigenous Art workshop, taking place February 8, is now open.
 Register your student here.

 Iyekiyapiwiƞ Darlene St. Clair is a citizen of the Lower Sioux Indian Community and an Associate Professor and Director of the Multicultural Resource Center at St. Cloud State University.
 An advisor of Dakota Wicohan, a Native non-profit organization whose mission is to revitalize the the Minnesota Dakota language and lifeways, she currently teaches a Native arts and cultural expressions course in addition to working with pre-service teachers and connecting teachers, students, and classrooms to Native Studies.